luckykeeper/LOVE69_renpy_remaster/README_en.md

 [Chinese](./README.md)

-**tips: This File is is translated from Chinese, suggestions for corrections are welcome**
+**tips: This Readme is is translated from Chinese, all suggestions for corrections are welcome**

 Partial translation for now , full translation of README will come soon